jtiosue/qubovert/README.rst

     H1 = sum(xs)

-Here we show how to solve problems with the bruteforce solver, and how to convert problems to QUBO and Ising form.
-You can use any QUBO/Ising solver you'd like to solve!
+Here we show how to solve problems with the bruteforce solver, and how to convert problems to QUBO and QUSO form.
+You can use any QUBO/QUSO solver you'd like to solve!

 .. code:: python

-    H = HOBO()
+    H = PCBO()

     # minimize -x_0 - x_1 - x_2
     for i in (0, 1, 2):